Windows 12 Release Date: Latest Status, Timeline & What’s Next

 What fuelled Windows 12 speculation?

-For context, the speculation regarding Windows 12 first emerged from Intel and Qualcomm, both of whom anticipated a "Windows refresh" sometime in 2024.
+For context, speculation about Windows 12 first emerged from Intel and Qualcomm, both of whom anticipated a "Windows refresh" sometime in 2024.
 However, this was probably about the Copilot+ edition of Windows 11, which was not a completely different version.

 The market dynamics also indicate the delay of a launch.
 Windows 11 now holds 34% of the global market share, still significantly below Windows 10's 63%.
 Releasing another version of Windows too soon would only add to end users' confusion.